Anxiety

 • School Interventions:

-• School interventions include teacher and classroom interventions and accommodations, such as identifying a trusted staff member to speak with or a safe place to go when anxious.
+• School-based interventions encompass teacher and classroom interventions, including accommodations like designating a trusted staff member to speak with or providing a safe space to go when experiencing anxiety.
+A priority is helping children stay in school.

 Clinical Pearl: Psychotherapeutic Considerations